lizmat/articles/5to6-exceptions.md

 Summary
 =======
-Catching exceptions and warnings are also handled by phasers in Perl 6, rather than by `eval` or signal handlers as in Perl 5.  `Exception`s are first class objects in Perl 6.
+Catching exceptions and warnings are handled by phasers in Perl 6, rather than by `eval` or signal handlers as in Perl 5.  `Exception`s are first class objects in Perl 6.

 Perl 6 also introduces the concept of a `Failure` object, which embeds an `Exception` object.
 If the `Failure` object is used in an unanticipated way,